RetroAchievements/docs/docs/developer-docs/devquests.md

 1. Sets intended for this quest must be complete and encompass all notable content specific to the hack.
 2. Acceptable hacks must be either complete overhauls that drastically change the level design, or introduce new mechanics that greatly change how you progress through the game.
 3. Meme hacks, single-level hacks, and other small modifications aren't eligible.
-4. Smaller hacks may warrant only a half point credit
+4. Smaller hacks may warrant only a half point credit.
 5. You are limited to one point (full game credit) per franchise.
 Examples: If you create a set for a good-sized SMW hack for a full point credit, you can't do a Mario 64 hack for any points.
 If you do a small Mega Man 2 hack, you can get at most half credit for a Mega Man 3 hack, etc.

 ### 013 [complete.me](https://retroachievements.org/game/795)